saas billing

 Step 2: Translate Pricing Into Billing Rules

 Next, turn pricing strategies into explicit billing rules.
-Map plans and contracts to limits, entitlements, and exceptions.
+Map plans and contracts to limits, software entitlements, and exceptions.
 This is where hybrid pricing enters the picture.

 You may support subscriptions plus usage, or sales-led terms alongside self-serve plans.